 The mapping exercise involved the collection and analysis of different types of documents including among others: research reports, training manuals, guidelines and guiding documents, terms of reference, programme/project/activity descriptions (e.g. training modules), capitalisation reports and M&E tools, project proposals and logframes, etc. Some of these documents are finalised (and published) while others are still in draft (and only for internal use).

 The various materials collected represent an important source of information on MHPSS interventions promoted by Tdh and other actors worldwide.

 To facilitate the use of this resource and have a clear idea of what it contains, in every folder you will find a documents list with a short description of each material and the language used.
 You will see that every folder contains documents and/or sub-folders.
 In an effort to distinguish documents developed by Tdh and those by others in different countries, each resource or folder has been renamed by adding “Tdh” or “External” and, where known, the country where it was produced (e.g. Tdh_Moldova_MO_1 gender_parenting, i.e. document by Terre des hommes Moldova; External_Pact Ethiopia et al._SS_4 Better Parenting Training Manual, i.e. “external” document produced by Pact Ethiopia).

 How can you contribute to the toolbox?

 The toolbox is a “work in progress” that we plan to expand, update and improve.
-As a next step, more categories of information will be added so that it will be possible to filter documents per country, region, theme, programme area, etc. In the meantime, if you have a document related to MHPSS interventions conducted by Tdh or other actors, feel free to send it to Alessia Altamura, Alessia.firstname.lastname@example.org will make sure to upload it in the relevant folder/section.
+As a next step, more categories of information will be added so that it will be possible to filter documents per country, region, theme, programme area, etc. In the meantime, if you have a document related to MHPSS interventions conducted by Tdh or other actors, feel free to send it to Alessia Altamura, Alessia.firstname.lastname@example.org who will make sure to upload it in the relevant folder/section.
 To inform users about such updates, each new document will be advertised through the Child Protection Newsletter.